Yvonne Swan: Early life and education

-After graduation, she was married in 1962 and had two children, a son and a daughter, and the marriage ended in divorce in 1966.
-After her divorce, she applied to the Bureau of Indian Affairs (BIA) for a grant to study fashion design in San Francisco.
-She was one of the many American Indians who were encouraged by the Bureau of Indian Affairs to leave their reservations to seek success in America's urban centers at that time, this part of the Bureau's assimilation process known as "relocation".
-The BIA did not allow her to take her children with her, citing the high cost of child care.
+In 1962, after graduating from Colville High School, Swan married and had a son and a daughter named Darren and Julie, respectively.
+The marriage ended in 1966.
+Following her divorce, she applied to the Bureau of Indian Affairs (BIA) for a grant to study fashion design in San Francisco.
+She was one of the many Native Americans who were encouraged by the BIA at that time to leave the Indian reservations to seek success in regular American urban centers, as part of the Bureau's assimilation process of "relocation" and "termination."
+The BIA did not allow her to take her children with her, and she left them in the care of her parents.
+Child protective services later took her children from her parents and placed them in foster care.